 - In-kind Support

-Non-cash resources provided to a researcher, including items, supplies, equipment, services, labor, etc.
+Non-cash resources which are provided to a researcher, including items, supplies, equipment, services, labor, etc. and may include research contributions by Visiting Scholars.

 - International collaboration